pascalbros/PAPermissions/README.md

 PAPermissions is a fully customizable and ready-to-run library to handle permissions through a ViewController

 Right now it supports out of the box permissions for:

+- Address Book
 - Bluetooth
+- Calendar
+- Camera
+- Contacts
+- Events
 - Location
+- Microphone
+- Motion Fitness
 - Notifications
-- Microphone
-- Camera
-- Contacts
-- Calendar
 - Reminders
 - Custom

 ![](./ReadmeResources/PAPermissions1.gif)
 ![](./ReadmeResources/PAPermissions2.gif)